Publié le 12 septembre 2025 Mis à jour le 13 janvier 2026

 Chair and discussants: François Foret and Julien Jeandesboz

-This webpage has been produced with the support of the BoundEUries
+This activity has been produced with the support of the BoundEUries

-at the Institut d’études européennes – Université libre de Bruxelles
+A Jean Monnet Centre of Excellence at the Institut d’études européennes – Université libre de Bruxelles, EU-funded project ( n°101238647)

 Date(s)